telerik/blazor-docs/components/grid/selection/cells.md

 ### Selection in Template

-#### Selection in Grid Column Template
+When your Grid configuration contains [Grid templates]({%slug components/grid/features/templates%}) and cell selection:

-If you are using a [Grid Column Template]({%slug grid-templates-column%}) and you have a clickable component as content of the Grid Column Template, you should add the `@onclick:stopPropagation` directive to the element of the clickable component.
+* If you are using a [Grid Column Template]({%slug grid-templates-column%}) and you have a clickable component as content of the Grid Column Template, you should add the `@onclick:stopPropagation` directive to the element of the clickable component.
 You can check the knowledge base article on [how to stop the selection from being triggered when the user clicks another component in the Grid Column Template]({%slug grid-kb-row-selection-in-column-template%}).
-It applies for both - row and cell selection in the Grid.
+It applies for both—row and cell selection in the Grid.

-#### Selection in Row Template

-If you are using the [Row Template]({%slug components/grid/features/templates%}#row-template), the cell selection won't work.
+* If you are using the [Row Template]({%slug components/grid/features/templates%}#row-template), the cell selection won't work.
 The Row Template changes the content and the built-in cells instances.

 ## See Also